 Even if you have official judging, set up a voting box in the poster session room for attendees to nominate posters for a “most enjoyable/creative/novel” (or whatever) award.
 There’s always one at a conference, and it would be nice to give them credit somehow, even if the judges didn’t give them any love.

 10. Provide 4×6” poster stickers to presenters

 If you can get all presenters to upload PDFs of their posters prior to the meeting, you can print them all onto small stickers that are given to the attendees when they arrive.
 Then people can slap those on their shirts and advertise their posters prior to the poster sessions.
-Doing this would energize the entire meeting, not just the poster session.
+Doing this can energize the entire meeting, not just the poster session.
 E.g., people will proudly point to their mini-posters and explain their research.
-The cheap alternative is to give attendees blank stickers and have them draw a mini poster: just the title, and maybe a representative drawing or graph.
-Equally fun (I’ve actually done this at a poster workshop I gave).
+The cheap alternative is to give attendees blank stickers and have them draw a mini poster, perhaps just the title, and maybe a representative drawing or graph.
+If you can list the time and place, that will increase chance people will visit.

 If you want even more tips, please see my “Designing conference posters” page.
 I’ve been updating it since 1997 so it’s a tad long, with apologies.
 Feel free to send the link to your attendees if you’d like.